-To combat potential forest fires in California, dead trees in forests are being cut down and burned through a method that uses gasification to produce electricity.
-Several places in the UK are starting to use waste, like coffee grinds and animal manure, to turn into biofuel.
+Solutions journalism is news about how communities and organizations are responding to social and environmental problems.
+This collection contains solutions stories that demonstrate that generating energy from waste or sustainably produced biomass is possible.
+In California, dead trees in forests are being cut down and burned through a method that uses gasification to produce electricity, and several places in the UK are starting to turn waste, like coffee grinds and animal manure, into biofuel.
 To combat sanitation issues and a lack of resources like energy and fertilizer, Kenya has implemented programs that collect human waste and uses the biomass to meet community needs.
-India is another country that is actively using their agricultural waste to produce energy and improve quality of life.
-These places and more have learned to utilize their natural surroundings by transforming waste into biomass to power their communities.
-This solution is one of the Drawdown Ecochallenge actions to reduce greenhouse gas emissions.
+Finland has also invested in a bioeconomy, including a wood mill which converts the 'waste' products into biofuels and electricity.

 Our issue area taxonomy was adapted from the PCS Taxonomy with definitions by the Foundation Center, which is licensed under Creative Commons Attribution Non Commercial 4.0 International License.